-Another consumer behavior difference that impacts on distribution strategies world- wide is their perception of time.
-Perception of time can impact on the consumer’s level of satisfaction with the time taken for product delivery or post-purchase customer service.
-In an experiment where subjects were asked to choose from various delivery times, researchers predicted and found consumers from Western cultures to be less patient and valued immediate consumption more than people from Eastern cultures who were on average more patient (Chen, Ng, & Rao, 2005).
-These results support the theory that there is a correlation between cultures characterized by self-oriented val- ues and a preference for instant gratiﬁcation.
-In another experiment, researchers found that when waiting for a customer service response, French consumers are the least patient (73 % expect a resolution within 30 minutes) and Japanese consumers the most patient (50 % expecting resolution within 30 minutes) (Zendesk, 2013).
+Another consumer behavior difference that impacts distribution strategies worldwide is the perception of time.
+Perception of time can impact the consumer’s level of satisfaction with the time taken for product delivery or post-purchase customer service.
+In an experiment where subjects were asked to choose from various delivery times, researchers predicted and found consumers from Western cultures to be less patient and valued immediate consumption more than people from Eastern cultures, who were on average more patient (Chen, Ng, & Rao, 2005).
+These results support the theory that there is a correlation between cultures characterized by self-oriented values and a preference for instant gratiﬁcation.
+In another experiment, researchers found that when waiting for a customer service response, French consumers are the least patient (73 % expect a resolution within 30 minutes) and Japanese consumers are the most patient (50 % expect a resolution within 30 minutes) (Zendesk, 2013).
 This research supports the relationship proposed by cultural theory between consumer behavior and the long- and short-term orientation, time perspective, and self-oriented values within a culture.

-Recent popularity regarding omnichannel purchasing also highlights how consumer behavior around the world impacts on distribution strategy.
-One research study indica- ted that Brazilians are the most active omnichannel consumers with 86 % reporting having conducted a product search on more than one channel while 67 % of German consumers, 62 % of French consumers, and 51 % of US consumers reported the same (Zendesk, 2013).
+The recent popularity of omnichannel purchasing also highlights how consumer behavior around the world impacts distribution strategy.
+One research study indicated that Brazilians are the most active omnichannel consumers with 86 % reporting having conducted a product search on more than one channel while 67 % of German consumers, 62 % of French consumers, and 51 % of US consumers reported the same (Zendesk, 2013).
 One study looking at consumer behavior across four countries found that sales techniques used with omnichannel consumers varied in response to local consumer behavior (Yurova, Rippe, Weisfeld-Spolter, Sussan, & Arndt, 2017).
-For exam- ple, the researchers reported the need for control in omnichannel consumers is higher in Russia than in Singapore.
+For example, the researchers reported the need for control in omnichannel consumers is higher in Russia than in Singapore.